KospY/BasSDK/Components/ThunderRoad/Items/ColliderGroup.md

 ## Imbue Custom Fx ID

 This is needed to spawn the Imbue Custom Fx Controller, where the ID is the spell that can trigger this FX. (e.g. Fire, Gravity, Lightning)

+## Sub Imbue Groups
+{: .note}
+Picture will be provided soon

+Sub imbue groups allows you to share an imbue across multiple collider groups.
+The one that uses the sub imbue groups is seen as a parent imbue, and will share it's imbue across the referenced ones.
+This allows you to create an item, such as a double sided axe, to have an imbue shared across both blades, despite them being on separate collider groups.

+With this, it is also possible to share Imbue across weapon LODs.
+You can create multiple ColliderGroups that utilise a different Imbue Emission Renderer for each of the LOD, so they share emissions.

 [EventLinker]: {{ site.baseurl }}{% link Components/ThunderRoad/Event-Linkers/CollisionEventLinker.md %}
 [Damager]:      {{ site.baseurl }}{% link Components/ThunderRoad/Items/Damager.md %}